Men's Jail (CJ)

 Inmates are encouraged to maintain relationships with family and friends.
 Visiting is scheduled on a regular basis, limited only by the physical and personnel constraints of the Stanislaus County Adult Detention Facilities.

-Inmates will be allowed a minimum of two (2) thirty (30) minute visits per week (Monday - Sunday, no visitation allowed on Wednesdays) to maintain relationships with family and friends.
+Inmates will be allowed a maximum of two (2) thirty (30) minute visits per week (Monday - Sunday, no visitation allowed on Tuesdays) to maintain relationships with family and friends.

 You must fill out the INMATE VISITOR REQUEST FORM to receive approval for visiting an inmate.